patrickcollins12/paisley/README.md

 Login to the demo instance with the admin account (username: `admin`,  password: `admin`)

 You're running!
 You will be presented with demo data.
-Take a look around!?
+Take a look around.

 # Setting up paisley